What is a proctectomy?

 Proctectomy is a surgery to remove all or part of the rectum.
-It is often needed to
+It's commonly used to

-all or part of the rectum and may include the anal opening in some cases.
+remove all or part of the rectum.
+In some cases, it may include removing the anal

 The most common reason for proctectomy is rectal cancer.
 After you are diagnosed with

 rectal cancer, your healthcare team will try to stage it.
 The stage of your cancer

 is how big it is, and how deeply it has spread into and outside of the rectum.
 Any

 stage of rectal cancer may be treated with some type of proctectomy.

 Proctectomy may also be used to treat an inflammatory bowel disease.
 This includes:

 Ulcerative colitis.
 This causes ulcers and infections to form on the inside layer of the colon and rectum.

 Crohn's disease.
 This causes inflammation, irritation, and sores that go deep into the colon wall.